davepinch/pinchy.cc/content/topics/places/forts/fort-steilacoom/association/newsletters/vol-35-no-1/birth-of-fannie-markbreit-kautz/@fannie-markbreit-1-1.md

 ---
-title: "birth of Fannie Markbriet Kautz (historicfortsteilacoom.org)" ✂️: "Fannie Markbreit was born in Baden-Baden, Germany in 1849, having the same national origin as August V. Kautz, but 21 years younger than him." birth of: Fannie Markbriet Kautz born in: Germany snippet of: "Fort Steilacoom, Vol. 35, No. 1, Spring 2018 (PDF) (historicfortsteilacoom.org)"
+title: "birth of Fannie Markbreit Kautz (historicfortsteilacoom.org)" ✂️: "Fannie Markbreit was born in Baden-Baden, Germany in 1849, having the same national origin as August V. Kautz, but 21 years younger than him." birth of: Fannie Markbreit Kautz born in: Germany snippet of: "Fort Steilacoom, Vol. 35, No. 1, Spring 2018 (PDF) (historicfortsteilacoom.org)"
 type: snippet